peymanshahidi/sol2greg/readme.md

 *******************************************************************************
 ## Acknowledgements
-Thanks are due to Hosein Joshaghani, who encouraged me to develop this command, and `d-learn.ir`, whose [historical IRR to USD exchange rate dataset](https://d-learn.ir/p/usd-price/) I have used for the test cases.
+Thanks are due to Hosein Joshaghani, who encouraged me to develop this command, and `d-learn.ir`, whose [historical IRR to USD exchange rate dataset](https://d-learn.ir/p/usd-price/) is used for the test materials.

 *******************************************************************************
 ## Contact
-For questions, comments, or feedbacks please contact me at: shahidi.peyman96@gmail.com
+For questions, comments, or feedbacks please contact me via shahidi.peyman96@gmail.com